TiiZss/BreakingLab/README.md

    List all available projects

 ./breakinglab.sh status
-   Show status for all projects
+   Show status for all docker projects

 ./breakinglab.sh start w4p
    Start docker container with w4p and make it available on localhost